LENSMAN: THE SECRET OF THE LENS

 Most of the changes can be readily explained by the realisation that Lensman was made not long after the success of Star Wars (1977).
 Thus Kimball Kinnison is no longer a strapping Galactic Patrol cadet but a naive young farmboy from a backwater planet who has the Lens and his destiny thrust upon him.
 The Lens itself becomes R2D2-like something that contains vital information about the Achilles Heel in Boskones defences.
 The Star Wars-influences verge on the laughable at times Helmuth looks like Darth Vader and psychically destroys his lieutenants when they fail him; many of the battles are fought by small one-person fighter craft; there is a small cute robot (even though robots were a concept that Smith never used); and Clarissa even wears her hair up in a sidebun.

-In 1987, the film was spun out into an anime tv series, Lensman, which has yet to be seen in the West and had even less to do with Smith.
+In 1987, the film was spun out into an anime tv series, Lensman, which has even less to do with Smith.
 The Lensman books would make for a fabulous live-action film if anybody is interested.